Edinburgh Art Festival: History of Edinburgh Art Festival

 In 2001 the newspaper Scotland on Sunday brought together a group of gallery directors and the first visual art festival was piloted in 2004.
 Between 2005 and 2007 the organisation produced a Festival Guide, commissions, and collaborative projects, to celebrate and promote the exhibitions of Edinburgh museums and galleries in August, creating a collective and united marketing platform in which to showcase their artistic programmes.

-Since 2004 Edinburgh Art Festival has grown to be Scotland's largest annual visual arts festival, and comprising over 45 exhibitions across more than 30 venues.
+Since 2004 Edinburgh Art Festival has grown to be Scotland's largest annual visual arts festival, comprising over 45 exhibitions across more than 30 venues.
 The festival has also commissioned or co-commissioned major artworks around the city by artists including Martin Creed, Callum Innes, Richard Wright and Susan Philipsz.

 Following a scaled down offering in 2020 due to the COVID-19 pandemic, Edinburgh Art Festival launched a hybrid programme for summer 2021.
 The 2021 festival included work by Isaac Julien, Archie Brennan, Emeka Ogboh, Alberta Whittle, Sekai Machache, Christine Borland, Andrew Gannon, Karla Black and Alison Watt among others.
 Writing for the Art Newspaper, Tim Cornwell, noted that 'The Black Lives Matter movement continues to resonate strongly over this weekend's post-Covid opening of Edinburgh Art Festival (EAF)'.

 In July 2022 Kim McAleese was appointed as the new director.

+The 2026 programme was themed around alternative queer culture and local history.
+Critic Eddie Frankel noted the large scale and variety of the programme which included curated displays, satellite exhibitions, performances and off-site projects.

+The 2026 festival took place in August as part of the wider Edinburgh festivals programme.
+The festival presented exhibitions and installations across galleries and public spaces throughout the city, including works exploring queer history, photography and contemporary social issues.